icfpc-dniwe/icfpc2019/README.txt

 Mining task generation was based on connecting pre-assigned points into one connected structure.
-Task generated this way was always too simple (number of verticies in polygon < vMin) thus for complication additional obstacle points were chosen on the image plane.
+Task generated this way was always too simple (number of vertices in polygon < vMin) thus additional obstacle points were chosen on the image plane.
 The whole process was iterated until needed difficulty was achieved.

 * Fun parts